kubernetes/enhancements/keps/sig-storage/3476-volume-group-snapshot/README.md

 A VolumeGroupSnapshot can be created from multiple PVCs with a label on the PVCs specified by the labelSelector in the VolumeGroupSnapshot if the CSI driver supports the CREATE_DELETE_GET_VOLUME_GROUP_SNAPSHOT capability.

+Note: In the following, we will use VolumeGroupSnapshot Controller to refer to the control logic for VolumeGroupSnapshot.
+This is not a new controller.
+It will be new control logic added to the existing Snapshot Controller and the csi-snapshotter sidecar.

 #### Dynamic provisioning

 * Admin creates a VolumeGroupSnapshotClass.
 * User creates a VolumeGroupSnapshot with label selector that matches the label applied to all PVCs to be snapshotted together.
 * This will trigger the VolumeGroupSnapshot controller to create a VolumeGroupSnapshotContent API object, and also call the CreateVolumeGroupSnapshot CSI function.
-It will also create multiple VolumeSnapshot API objects with volumeGroupSnapshotName in the status and the corresponding VolumeSnapshotContents with the snapshot handle.
-The VolumeSnapshot and VolumeSnapshotContent will point to each other before these objects are created in the API server to avoid triggering the VolumeSnapshot controller to create new individual objects.
-The CSI snapshotter sidecar will not call CSI driver in this case.
-If needed, GetVolumeGroupSnapshot CSI function will be called to retrieve individual snapshot statuses until all snapshots are ready to use.
+* The controller will retrieve all volumeSnapshotHandles in the Volume Group Snapshot from the CSI CreateVolumeGroupSnapshotResponse, create VolumeSnapshotContents pointing to the volumeSnapshotHandles.
+Then the controller will create VolumeSnapshots pointing to the VolumeSnapshotContents.
 * CreateVolumeGroupSnapshot CSI function response
   * The CreateVolumeGroupSnapshot CSI function should return a list of snapshots (Snapshot message defined in CSI Spec) in its response.
 The VolumeGroupSnapshot controller can use the returned list of snapshots to construct corresponding individual VolumeSnapshotContents and VolumeSnapshots, wait for VolumeSnapshots and VolumeSnapshotContents to be bound, and update SnapshotList in the VolumeGroupSnapshot Status and SnapshotContentList in the VolumeGroupSnapshotContent Status.